-These muffins are incredibly soft and moist, with a surprisingly good combination of flavors.
-They are easy to make in one bowl, keep well, and can be frozen.
-And can be ready in 45 minutes.
-We love them for breakfast, toasted with a drizzle of honey.
+These tasty muffins are incredibly soft and moist, with a surprisingly good combination of flavors.
+They are easy to make in one bowl, keep well, can be frozen and are ready in 45 minutes.
+We love them for breakfast, lightly toasted with a drizzle of honey or maple syrup.

-For pumpkin and banana muffin fans, this is the perfect solution.
+For banana and pumpkin muffin fans, this is the perfect solution.

 Both flavors are there without being invasive.
-They're not as heavily spiced as pumpkin muffins but have some cinnamon and vanilla.
-You could add others, like nutmeg or allspice.
+They're not as heavily spiced as these pumpkin maple muffins, but do have some cinnamon and vanilla complementing the star ingredients.

-I love making a large batch of homemade pumpkin puree (or butternut squash) and using it in all sorts of dishes, from pumpkin sheet cake to pumpkin gnocchi.
+When the fall season starts, we make large batches of fresh pumpkin puree (or butternut squash) and use it in all sorts of pumpkin recipes, from pumpkin sheet cake to pumpkin gnocchi.
+Now, we have a new banana pumpkin muffin on that list.

 - Quick and easy: as with most muffins in this blog, it comes together easily and quickly.
 You can have them out of the oven in 30 minutes.